The James Kerney Campus

 James Kerney Campus Resources

-Mercer provides adult basic education for community residents who wish to improve their basic skills to prepare for the General Education Development (GED) examination.
+Mercer provides adult basic education for community residents who wish to improve their basic skills to prepare for the High School Equivalency examination.
 Instruction is individualized, in English or Spanish, with morning, afternoon or evening class hours.
 Classes are also available at neighborhood extension sites.

 The English Language Institute (ELI)